 Amazon is constantly innovating to support our employees, customers, and communities as effectively as possible.
 As our fulfillment and delivery teams have been hard at work supplying customers with items during the pandemic, Amazon's robotics team has been working behind the scenes to re-engineer bots and processes to increase safety in our fulfillment centers.

-While some folks are able to do their jobs at home with just a laptop and internet connection, it's not that simple for other employees at Amazon, including those who spend their days building and testing robots.
+While some folks are able to do their jobs at home with just a laptop and internet connection, it's not as simple for other Amazon employees—like those who spend their days building and testing robots.
 Some engineers have turned their homes into R&D labs to continue building these new technologies to better serve our customers and employees.
 Their creativity and resourcefulness to keep our important programs going is inspiring.
 Here are a few of their stories.

 Building autonomous mobile robots from a garage in Boulder, Colorado

 Our Canvas robotics team in Boulder uses spatial artificial intelligence to create small autonomous carts that can move items through Amazon fulfillment centers to expedite the delivery of goods.
 By using state-of-the-art cameras and sensors, these self-driving carts perceive their continuously changing surroundings while computer vision allows them to adapt and self-direct their movement.

 In March, this team made final preparations in support of a stay-at-home order from the city.
 In just a day, they moved testing and manufacturing equipment and core operations from our combined office and lab space to several team members' homes.
 Then the magic really began—enabling them to build, test, calibrate, and validate fully functioning prototypes of our next generation autonomous carts from home.

 Evan Snyder, a hardware support engineer, built the sub-components from a newly created work bench in his apartment living room.
 We all know what working from a laptop looks like but it has to be cool to see an oscilloscope out of its natural element.